vijaykumarsoni23488/vijaykumarsoni23488/README.md

 ## Certifications
 - Basic Training for Robot TX2-Series with CS9 Controller
 - CB3 Online Training
-- Getting Started with Accelerated Computing in CUDA C/C
+- Getting Started with Accelerated Computing in CUDA C/C++
 - FREE OPENCV BOOTCAMP
+- Universal Robot certified automation programmer
 - Basic Training Robot Panda

 ## About Me
 I am a senior software developer based in Kissing, Bavaria, Germany, with a Bachelor of Engineering in Electronics & Telecommunication and over 10 years of professional software development experience.
 I have extensive experience in designing and developing system software and possess good interpersonal and communication skills.
-I am responsible, self-motivated, and interested in various areas including Software Design & Development, C++, C# libraries, services and GUI applications, full-stack web development, and cloud computing.
+I am responsible, self-motivated, and interested in various areas including Software Design & Development, C++, Python, C# libraries, services and GUI applications, full-stack web development, and cloud computing.

 ## Experience
 ### InspectifAI